 I put my plan in motion.
 The first thing I needed to do was look through my treasure trove of writings (a plastic bin on the floor of my closet) and remove and resurrect the chapter book I had started those many years ago.
 Once retrieved, I called Eloise and asked her if she would like a job as my critic and editor by reading the chapters of my book as they progressed and honestly let me know what she thought.
 I told her not to hold back on her criticism; editors and critics take their jobs seriously.
 Finally, the piece de resistance; I offered her payment for each chapter read and evaluated.
 After all, she was being hired by me.

 Children like to know that their opinions are valued and respected.
 Giving a child the opportunity to offer support and advice, allows them to take the lead in a world normally reserved for adults.
-Inviting a child to participate in that world by asking for their suggestions is a marvelous way to build a child’s self-confidence through recognizing the importance of their role in the family.
-Writing a letter to a fictitious friend, a poem, article for a newspaper, or any other source and asking a child to help assess your work are just a few ways to let children know that you value their input.
+Inviting a child to participate in that world by asking for their suggestions is a marvelous way to build a child’s self-confidence.
+Writing a letter to a fictitious friend, a poem, an article for a newspaper, and then asking a child to help assess your work are just a few ways to let children know that you value their input.

 I close by thanking Eloise for taking the time to read and edit my work.
 Thanks to her desire to read the story to its end, she motivated me to work on a book that probably would have remained unfinished.
 Now to see if publishers enjoy it as much as my granddaughter did.
 Regardless of the outcome, the entire experience has been a win-win for both Eloise and me.